-This surgical procedure is used to reduce large or protruding ears.
-This procedure sets the ears back closer to the head and may involve molding, shaping and/or removing cartilage to pull the ears in, and reduce the protrusion.
-This procedure will not affect your hearing.
-It involves only the outer ear, not the middle or inner ear where hearing takes place.
+Also known as otoplasty, this surgical procedure is used to reduce large or protruding ears.
+This procedure sets the ears back closer to the head and may involve molding, shaping or removing cartilage in order to pull the ears in and reduce the protrusion.
+Ear reduction surgery will not affect your hearing since it involves only the outer ear, not the middle or inner ear where hearing takes place.

 Candidates must be in good health, have no active diseases or serious, pre-existing medical conditions, and must have realistic expectations of the outcome of the surgery.
 Otoplasty can be performed at any age after the ears have reached (or nearly reached) their adult size.
 This usually occurs at around 5 to 6 years of age.
-This surgery is most frequently performed on children between the ages of 4 and 14.
+Ear reduction surgery is most frequently performed on children between the ages of 4 and 14.
 Most procedures are performed for aesthetic reasons and to help children better adapt and blend in with their peers.
 In many cases, children with large ears suffer from ridicule, adapt poorly to school, and feel extremely self-conscious.
 Adults may be candidates for this operation as well.
 Dr. Roesner will be able to determine whether or not you are a good candidate during a consultation.

 NOTE: You may not be a candidate for surgery if you smoke, have recently quit smoking, or if you are exposed to second-hand smoke.
 Primary and secondary smoking decreases blood flow to the body’s tissues.
 This can result in prolonged wound healing, skin loss, infection, increased scarring, and a number of other complications depending on the kind of procedure performed.
 Click here for more information related to smoking.